scalar-labs/scalardb/docs/api-guide.md

 {% capture notice--info %}
 **Note**

-In the `where()` condition method chain, the conditions must be an and-wise junction of `ConditionalExpression` or `OrConditionSet` (so-called conjunctive normal form) like the above example or an or-wise junction of `ConditionalExpression` or `AndConditionSet` (so-called disjunctive normal form).
+In the `where()` condition method chain, the conditions must be an and-wise junction of `ConditionalExpression` or `OrConditionSet` (known as conjunctive normal form) like the above example or an or-wise junction of `ConditionalExpression` or `AndConditionSet` (known as disjunctive normal form).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>

-For more details of available conditions and condition sets, see the `ConditionBuilder` and `ConditionSetBuilder` page in the [Javadoc](https://javadoc.io/doc/com.scalar-labs/scalardb/latest/index.html) of the version of ScalarDB that you're using.
+For more details about available conditions and condition sets, see the `ConditionBuilder` and `ConditionSetBuilder` page in the [Javadoc](https://javadoc.io/doc/com.scalar-labs/scalardb/latest/index.html) of the version of ScalarDB that you're using.

 #### `Put` operation